beast-den/the-4-most-popular-Russian-sites-providers-for-dancer2-oauth-plugin/README.md

 </pre>

 Please, send me feedback on problems discovered, but remember I've made 4 Russian sites providers only.
 This magnificient plugin was written by another person.
 Use CPAN search to get more information.

+P.S.
+These files now are part of the main distribution.